Autonomous-robots-robota/TelloAI-V.0.1---Indoor-Autonomous-Drone-Competition/README.md

 ## Project Implementation

-In this project, we utilized OpenCV's built-in functions for image recognition of ArUco codes.
+For this part of the project, we utilized OpenCV's built-in functions for image recognition of ArUco codes.
 The process involved the following steps:

 ```sh